DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/iwr6843aopevm-arrived-bringup-notes.md

 ## What actually works

 UniFlash flashing the correct AOP firmware.
 Python `pyserial` for sending config and reading data.
-That combination works completely and doesn't require any TI GUI software after the initial flash.
+That combination works completely and doesn't require any GUI software after the initial flash.

 Next post covers the two bugs that kept the sensor from streaming after the firmware was correct.